 A field survey will be conducted prior to sampling to view the existing lacustrine habitat and identify suitable areas for reservoir sampling.
 Boat electrofishing and gillnet sampling require specific characteristics in order to accurately sample fishes.
-Upon documenting habitat with photos and GPS, Licensee will collaborate with interested and available Relicensing Participants regarding sampling locations for each methodology.
-Licensee will make a good faith effort to schedule the consultation on a day or days convenient to Licensee and interested Relicensing Participants, and will provide an email notice at least 14 days in advance of the meeting or site visit.
-If collaborative agreement is not reached, Licensee will note the disagreements in its final report, including why Licensee did not adopt the recommendation.
+Upon documenting habitat with photos and GPS, YCWA will collaborate regarding sampling location for Englebright Reservoir with CDFG and for New Bullards Bar Reservoir with the Forest Service and CDFG.
+YCWA will accept comments from all Relicensing Participants regarding sampling locations for each methodology, nonetheless.
+YCWA will make a good faith effort to schedule the consultation on a day or days convenient to YCWA and interested Relicensing Participants, and will provide an email notice at least 14 days in advance of the meeting or site visit.
+If collaborative agreement is not reached, YCWA will note the disagreements in its final report, including why YCWA did not adopt the recommendation.

-Sampling units for electrofishing stations will be approximately 100 meters (m) in length and established around the Project reservoir to obtain representative samples among the diversity of identified near-shore habitats that are feasible to sample by boat electrofishing.
+Sampling units for electrofishing stations will be approximately 1,000 meters (m) in length and established around the Project reservoir to obtain representative samples among the diversity of identified near-shore habitats that are feasible to sample by boat electrofishing.
 To address level of sampling effort, it is currently estimated that ten boat electrofishing sites will be conducted for New Bullard's Bar Reservoir and five for USACE's Englebright Reservoir; however, the exact number of sampling stations to be used will depend on the diversity of near-shore habitat conditions, including depth, cover, substrate, and proximity to sources of inflow assessed during field reconnaissance.
 Sampling stations will be designated on orthophotographs of the Project reservoirs and documented using GPS.